DDX for PostgreSQL

 git clone -b claude https://codeberg.org/ddx/skills.git ~/.claude/skills

 3. Verify.
 In Claude, type /mcp.
-You should see agora connected with ~108 tools.
+You should see agora connected with over 100 tools.

 4. Try it.
 Ask: "Use the postgresq skill to find pgsql-hackers messages mentioning HOT pruning since 2024."